akopdev/smart-weather-station/README.md

 into a different issue.
 Best start for a new ML project is to create a robust environment with Docker, and python dependencies, pinned to the specific version.
-- I can't find any benefit of wrapping code into a cli tools, and fitting it into data pipeline framework might be much more beneficial.
+- I can't find any benefit of wrapping code into a cli tools, and fitting it into data pipeline framework might be much more practical.